DIY Digital Effect Pedal Platform Review: The Top 9

 9 DIY Digital Effect Pedal Platform List

-To start researching on DIY (do-it-yourself) digital stomp box / effect pedal for the next project, let’s take a look at some popular platforms to compare their specifications and prices.
-Here some of them in my list:
+To start researching on DIY (do-it-yourself) digital effect pedal for the next project, let’s see the list first.
+Take a look at some popular platforms to compare their specifications and prices, here are some: